John Lesson 15 Day 2

 28 And we know [with great confidence] that God [who is deeply concerned about us] causes all things to work together [as a plan] for good for those who love God, to those who are called according to His plan and purpose.
 (Romans 8:26-28 AMP)

-When the disciples remind Jesus it’s dangerous to go back, they are looking at the circumstances.
-After all, some of the Jews were trying to stone him the last time he was there.
+When they remind Jesus it is dangerous to go back, they are looking at the circumstances.
+After all, some of the Jews were trying to stone Jesus the last time he was there.
 He answers them with a short parable.
-Jesus is saying God lights the way if we are in his will.
-Walking in the night means following the path outside his will.
-The Light of the World is with them.

 “Here is a word of assurance and a call to all believers to take their bearings from God and not from their circumstances.”
 (IVP)

-MY answers — not THE answers — to BSF study questions on John Lesson 15 Day 2 John 11:1-16
+My answers to BSF study questions on John Lesson 15 Day 2 John 11:1-16